-- Some public areas have been arranged as instruction space to provide additional academic areas for teaching. - Wireless access has been made more robust throughout campus, including in outdoor spaces and parking lots. - Cellular devices will be used to ensure check-in procedures are swift. - Face masks will be required at check-in and throughout campus. - Queues in front of buildings will be arranged to permit six-foot physical distancing.
-Queues will be arranged to permit six-foot physical distancing in the interior of each building, and directional interior hallway arrangements will be provided.
+- Some public areas have been arranged as instruction space to provide additional academic areas for teaching. - Wireless access has been made more robust throughout campus. - Cellular devices will be used to ensure check-in procedures are swift.
+The use of the health screen app should reduce wait times and provide an accommodating entry experience. - Face masks will be required at check-in and throughout campus. - Queues in front of buildings will be arranged to permit six-foot physical distancing.
+Queues will also be arranged to permit six-foot physical distancing in the interior of each building and directional interior hallway arrangements will be provided.